Tractables/ProbabilisticCircuits.jl/README.md

 ## Using Revise

 `Revise.jl` allows you to modify code and use the changes without restarting Julia.
 For more information refer to [their github repository](https://github.com/timholy/Revise.jl).
- To use the Revise functionality, run the following command at the beginning of your REPL session.
+ To use the Revise functionality while importing `Juice`, run the following command at the beginning of your REPL session.
+You may need to add additional files to track in `Debug.jl`.

     using Revise; include("test/Debug.jl");

 ## Sandbox

-`Sandbox.jl` will contain some examples on how to use the library.
+`Sandbox.jl` will contain some (old) examples on how to use the library.

 ## Testing